*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 I mentioned earlier that Walmart does do tire repair at their Auto Center but of course knowing how much it costs (or whether it is free) is important to know.

-Walmart typically charges between $10 and $15 to repair a flat tire.
-This can vary depending on your location and also the Walmart management.
+Walmart has a tire plug cost of between $10 and $15.
+Exactly how much Walmart will charge to plug/repair your tire will vary depending on your location and also the Walmart management.

-There are multiple tire shops that will repair tires for free however they will sometimes be super picky on which tires they will repair and of course if your tires aren’t new they will try to push you to replace the tires rather than just patching them.
+There are multiple tire shops that will repair tires for free however they will sometimes also be super picky on which tires they will repair.
+Of course if your tires aren’t new they will also try to push you to get replacement tires rather than just patching them.

 Having a tire repaired for free is obviously ideal as it saves you money but if you don’t have any tire shops in your local area that offer tire repairs for free then Walmart is a good option and it won’t break the bank.